Palindrom/JSONPatcherProxy/README.md

 #### JSONPatcherProxy#switchCallbackOff () : void

 Disables patches omitting (to both callback and patches array).
 However, the object will be updated if you change it.

 #### JSONPatcherProxy#switchCallbackOn () : void

 Enables patches omitting (to both callback and patches array).
 Starting from the moment you call it.

+#### JSONPatcherProxy#revokeProxy (proxy: Proxy) : void

+De-proxifies (revokes) the proxy that was created either in #observe call or added in runtime.
+See [Notes] (Notes).

+#### JSONPatcherProxy#disableTrapsForProxy (proxy: Proxy) : void

+Turns the proxified object into a forward-proxy object; doesn't emit any patches anymore, like a normal object.
+See [Notes] (Notes).

+## Notes

+When you observe an object tree, it is recursively iterated and every `object` inside it is wrapped in a `Proxy` with several traps to intercept changes to the whole tree.
+And this means if you cache a sub-object and then dispose the original tree parent, the child sub-object will remain observed and will emit patches when modified.
+This is hardly a desired behavior.
+To overcome it, you can either revoke the child object rendering it non-readable and non-writable using `revokeProxy` method (see above).
+This is useful to prevent silent unexpected errors.
+Modifying and reading the object will throw a `TypeError`.

+If you want to continue using the object, but without emitting patches, you may use `disableTrapsForProxy`.
+This will turn the sub-object into a normal unobserved object proper for later usage.

+Or you can also just use `delete parentTree.child` after caching your child object.
+And this will automatically `unobserve` the child properly without any extra steps.

 ## `undefined`s (JS to JSON projection)